logankeenan/api-definition/README.md

 ### Update

 #### HTTP Methods
 The HTTP verb associated with updating a resource is `PUT`.
 A `PUT` request is not safe, but implemented correctly, it is idempotent.
-If it's not possible for the update to be idempotent (perhaps the resource increments a counter or last-updated timestamp), then the appropriate method is `POST`.

 You can read more about [`PUT` on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT)

 #### Status Codes
 There are several status codes involved with updating information: